-This manual covers the basic trailer.
+This manual covers the trailer portion of your [VOYAGER INDUSTRIES, Inc.] product.
 You must read, understand and follow the instructions given by the trailer manufacturer, tow vehicle and trailer hitch manufacturers.
-Keep all manuals provided with your trailer in a safe place at all times.
+Always keep all manuals provided with your trailer in a safe place.